One of the toughest tasks we face as traders is timing when and where large reversals will begin.

 Key Points To Remember:

-In the three drives pattern, drive #2 will usually last the longest and cause the biggest price change.
-That’s the point when most traders realize a large new swing is underway and jump in to capture the move.
+Within the three drives pattern, it’s usually drive #2 that lasts the longest and triggers the largest price shift.
+That’s the moment when most traders perceive a significant new swing in progress and enter to capitalize on the move.

-The three drives pattern always culminates in a large reversal, retracement, or consolidation.
-However, each drive itself will always result in a consolidation, retracement, or reversal.
-Use the this to time when to take profits and/or add to positions.
+The three drives pattern always ends with a reversal, retracement, or consolidation.
+However, each drive itself also results in a consolidation, retracement, or pause.

 Multiple Highs/Lows Forming At Similar Prices